 The True Cost of an Auction Property in Malaysia: Beyond the Reserve Price

 A RM 500,000 winning bid is rarely a RM 500,000 purchase.
-Once you stack the deposit, documentation fees (~6.5% of the bid), arrears, and renovation, a "bargain" can land 15–25% above its reserve.
+Once you stack the deposit, stamp duty, legal, arrears, valuation, and renovation, a "bargain" can land 15–25% above its reserve.
 Here's the line-by-line cost map.

 The headline cost: reserve and deposit